akaigoro/df4j/README.md

 2. Scalar messages: this is the protocol similar to that used by java.util.concurrent.CompletableFuture.
 At most one message or an error is sent.
 3. Unbound message streams, without backpressure.
 Backpressure can be added later using permit stream and can connect far standing nodes.
 4. Reactive message flow with backpressure, identical to that defined in the package org.reactivestreams and/or class java.util.concurrent.Flow.
+   This allows to connect DF4J actors with RxJava and Reactor objects.
 4. Reversed reactive message flow with backpressure.
 It is similar to the reactive message stream described above, but messages are sent not from Publisher to Subscribers, but from Subscribers to Publisher, which are named Producers and Consumers, respectively.
 This protocol is an asynchronous analog to the input part of the interface of java.util.concurrent.BlockingQueue (method put(T)),